mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ## Navigating between screens

-To change the screen, simply press the selection button on the remote (button rear)
+To change the screen, simply press the selection button on the remote (rear button)

 ### Status bar